Skip to main content

 A certificate, lapel pin, and honor cord will be presented to the recipient, and an official announcement will appear in an association publication.
 The recipient also may use the FAPTA designation after their names.

-The nominations call for the Honors & Awards program is open from Sept.
+The nominations call for the Honors & Awards Program is open from Sept.
 1 to Dec.
-1. Nominations must be submitted through our online platform by Dec.
+1. Nominations must be submitted through APTA Achieve by Dec.
 1; late submissions will not be considered.
 Selected recipients and their nominators will be notified in May.

-For questions regarding the nomination process or the award, contact APTA Honors & Awards.
+If you have questions about the nomination process or the award, contact APTA Honors & Awards.